20 best eco-friendly gift ideas 2023

 Know any eco-conscious coffee lovers?
 If they haven't already got one, a reusable coffee cup could be the perfect gift for them.

-Getting a reusable cup can be a simple and effective way to cut down on waste (billions of disposable coffee cups get used in the UK each year!).
+Getting a reusable cup can be a simple and effective way to cut down on waste.
+In the UK alone, billions of disposable coffee cups get used each year!

-Plus, some coffee shops reward you with extra loyalty points for bringing in your own takeaway cups, making it that bit easier to get free coffee.
+Plus, some coffee shops reward you with extra loyalty points for bringing in your own takeaway cups.
+It's an easy way to get your hands on free coffee.

 Another option could be to get a takeaway cup made from coffee husk (a waste material from the production of coffee).
 Huskee sells a range of coffee husk cups, but they are a bit more on the pricey side.
 At the time of writing, they sell a 6oz cup that comes with a lid for around £13.